Active Classification of Moving Targets with Learned Control Policies: Introduction

 The use of deep learning perception algorithms for information gathering comes with its own challenges.
 On the one hand, the ``black-box'' nature of these algorithms makes it difficult to determine the position that would yield the most informative data for classification.
 On the other hand, the drone also needs to reason about the targets' movement and orientation, as well as the possible occlusions among them, to plan a trajectory that will reveal the most information.

 To overcome these issues, the main contribution of this paper is a complete solution to the problem of active classification of multiple moving targets.
 Differently to previous approaches, our framework can handle \emph{dynamic} targets without requiring an explicit observation model, e.g., using a black-box classifier.
-Our solution leverages Deep Reinforcement Learning (DRL) to train a control policy that recommends informative viewpoints using the relative position of the targets and their current class probability estimations.
-The policy is encoded by a novel attention-based architecture able to implicitly reason about how different amounts of targets affect the quality of each other's observations.
-The architecture is also scalable, performing successfully in scenarios with larger amounts of targets than those seen during training.
+Our solution leverages Deep Reinforcement Learning (DRL) to train a control policy that recommends informative viewpoints using the relative position of the targets and their current class probability estimations. \rebuttalsub{The policy is encoded by a novel attention-based architecture able to implicitly reason about how different amounts of targets affect the quality of each other's observations\newcont{, and the weight of each in its viewpoint recommendation}.
+The architecture is also scalable, performing successfully in scenarios with larger amounts of targets than those seen during training.}{We also propose a novel attention-based permutation-invariant architecture for the DRL policy that generalizes to more targets that move differently from those seen during training.}

 Moreover, to simplify the training, the policy is abstracted from the low-level dynamics of the drone, which are instead considered inside a low-level MPC controller at test time.
 Finally, the estimations are updated with an efficient information fusion method, conflation, suited to be used with black-box perception algorithms.
 A full overview of the method is shown in Fig.~\ref{fig:overview}.
 Experiments under different conditions show that our approach outperforms a variety of baselines and is robust to scenarios unseen during training.